jappeace/jappeaceApplication/content/firmware-sins.md

 So instead of putting everything on the queue, I just made a struct with all relevant information:

-[^rs-segfault]: Because the code segfauts and red blinking light is all you get.
+[^rs-segfault]: Because the code segfaults and red blinking light is all you get.

 [^haskell-void]: Not to be confused with `void`, which is just an empty return type, or `Void` in haskell, which means no value will ever be that.
 ```C